-In theory most of us know we should be prepared for anything, but in reality we can all sometimes feel woefully unequipped to handle all the curve-balls life throws our way.
-Let’s face it–sometimes it is HARD to be a grownup!
-And some of the time we are so focused on ensuring our children learn their own life skills that we forget to make sure we are learning the right life skills of our own.
+In theory, most of us know we should be prepared for anything—like this current global COVID-19 pandemic we’re in.
+But the reality is we can sometimes feel woefully unequipped to handle all the curve-balls life throws our way.
+Let’s face it—sometimes it is HARD to be a grownup!
+And some of the time we are so focused on ensuring our children learn their own life skills, that we forget to make sure we’re learning the life skills we need for our family.

 plural noun: life skills